Continue reading on DataGuidance with:

 IOs of a public body are required to submit a report annually to the Information Regulator setting out information such as, for example, the number of requests for access received, the number of requests for access granted or refused, and the number of internal appeals lodged as a result of a request for access being refused.
 In addition to the responsibilities referred to above, Section 55(1) of POPIA sets out the specific duties and responsibilities of IOs as follows:

-With the above in mind, it is important that any organization policies that relate to POPIA/PAIA are continuously updated and amended to cater for the information related to the IOs and the Deputies appointed by them.
+Further, the Information Regulator may request, by notice, that IOs of private bodies submit reports detailing the requests for access to records received by that private body.
+With the above in mind, it is important that any organization policies that relate to POPIA/PAIA are continuously updated and amended to cater to the information related to the IOs and the Deputies appointed by them.

-At any time when an employee suspects or becomes aware of any actual or potential data breach, they must report such to the IO of that organisation.
-The IO will then report same to the affected data subjects and the Information Regulator.
+At any time when an employee suspects or becomes aware of any actual or potential data breach, they must report such to the IO of that organization.
+The IO will then report the same to the affected data subjects and the Information Regulator.

 Designation and Delegation of Deputy IO

 Section 17 of PAIA provides for the designation of Deputy IO in a public body, while Section 56 of POPIA extends the designation of Deputy IOs to private bodies.
-The Information Regulator has stressed the utilisation of Deputy IO in organisations with large and complex structures to better ensure the extensive obligations placed on an IO are managed and complied with.
-The Guidance Note provides that the IO must designate one or more Deputy IO as may be necessary to allow for the organisation to be as accessible as reasonably possible.
+The Information Regulator has stressed the utilization of Deputy IOs in organizations with large and complex structures to better ensure the extensive obligations placed on an IO are managed and complied with.
+The Guidance Note provides that the IO must designate one or more Deputy IOs as may be necessary to allow for the organization to be as accessible as reasonably possible.
 Such a designation must be in writing as seen by Annexure 'B' annexed to the Guidance Note.

-Amongst other things, Paragraph 7 of the Guidance Note provides that the designation of a Deputy IO should be cognisant of the fact that a Deputy IO should report to the highest management office within the organisation.
+Among other things, Paragraph 7 of the Guidance Note provides that the designation of a Deputy IO should be cognizant of the fact that a Deputy IO should report to the highest management office within the organization.
 This means that only an employee at a level of management and above should ideally be considered for designation as a Deputy IO (Paragraph 7.9).
 The Deputy IO should further:

-- have a reasonable understanding of the organisation’s operations and processes; and
+• have a reasonable understanding of the organization's operations and processes; and

-- should have a good understanding of POPIA and PAIA in order to perform her or his duties (Paragraph 7.11).
+• should have a good understanding of POPIA and PAIA in order to perform their duties (Paragraph 7.11).

-Additionally, the Deputy IO should have a reasonable understanding of (Paragraph 7.11. and 7.12. of the Guidance Note):
+Additionally, the Deputy IO should have a reasonable understanding of (Paragraphs 7.11. and 7.12. of the Guidance Note):

-- the business operations and processes of the body.
-Employees with institutional knowledge is preferred as a deputy IO.
+• the business operations and processes of the body.
+Employees with institutional knowledge are preferred as a deputy IO.

 7.6.
 Data breach notification